ejeschke/ginga/doc/manual/plugins.rst

 automated means into a channel and the user wishes to study the current image without being interrupted.

-The "Raise New" setting controls whether Ginga will raise the tab of a channel when an image is loaded into that channel.
+The `Raise New` setting controls whether Ginga will raise the tab of a channel when an image is loaded into that channel.
 If unchecked then Ginga will not raise the tab when an image is loaded into that particular channel.

-The "Create Thumbnail" setting controls whether Ginga will create a thumbnail for images loaded into that channel.
+The `Create Thumbnail` setting controls whether Ginga will create a thumbnail for images loaded into that channel.
 In cases where many images are being loaded into a channel frequently (e.g. a low frequency video feed) it may be undesirable to create thumbnails for all of them.

+.. _plugins-catalog:

 Catalog
 -------

 TBD

+.. _plugins-drawing:

 Drawing
 -------

 TBD

+.. _plugins-fbrowser:

 FBrowser
 --------

 TBD

+.. _plugins-wbrowser:

 WBrowser
 --------